 “The science isn’t political,” she said.
 “It’s the solutions that are political.”

 In a recent TEDxTexas talk, Hayhoe explains how today’s warming caused by carbon emissions makes weather extremes more likely and more severe than they were in the past:

-"You know it used to be it [was] accepted scientific wisdom [that] the Earth is flat, and this heretic named Galileo was branded a denier,” said Cruz.
+the Earth is flat, and this heretic named Galileo was branded a denier,” said Cruz.